open-telemetry/opentelemetry-specification/post-ga-workflow.md

 ## Releases

-Minor releases are expected to approximately happen every 6 months, containing additive, non-breaking changes in the API, as mentioned above.
+Minor releases are expected to happen ad-hoc, containing additive, non-breaking changes in the API, as mentioned above.
+Releases with regular cadence will be considered in the future.

 Major releases are allowed to contain breaking changes in the API.